Thertzlor/epub-print-page-approximator/README.md

 ### flags
 * **--noncx**: Do not insert a pageList Element into the EPUB2 ToC NCX file.
 * **--nonav**: Do not insert a page-list nav element into the EPUB3 navigation file.
+* **--page-map**: Add a page-map.xml for ADE based readers.
+This is not part of the EPUB spec and will generate errors with EPUB checkers.

 ---
 ## How?